You Made it!

 Headline

-Not only does your headline appear straight away on your profile, but it is also visible when you comment on other people's posts.
+Not only does your headline appear at the top of profile, but it’s also visible when you comment on other people's posts.
 So it needs to be VERY clear.
 Here’s mine:

 This is the format: